dylancodeverse/CI4-exploration/Sprint1-firstAPP.md

 > The third rule in the $routes object matches a GET request to a URI segment using the placeholder (:segment), and passes the parameter to the view() method of the Pages class.

+# Step 5 : Running the App

+Ready to test?
+You cannot run the app using PHP’s built-in server, since it will not properly process the .htaccess rules that are provided in public, and which eliminate the need to specify “index.php/” as part of a URL.
+CodeIgniter has its own command that you can use though.

+From the command line, at the root of your project:

+> php spark serve